Partial success in closing the gap between human and machine vision: Introduction

-For a long time, the gap between human and machine vision was mainly approximated by comparing benchmark accuracies on IID (independent and identically distributed) test data: as long as models are far from reaching human-level performance on challenging datasets like ImageNet, this approach is adequate \citep{Russakovsky2015}.
+\paragraph{IID vs.\ OOD benchmarking.} For a long time, the gap between human and machine vision was mainly approximated by comparing benchmark accuracies on IID (independent and identically distributed) test data: as long as models are far from reaching human-level performance on challenging datasets like ImageNet, this approach is adequate \citep{Russakovsky2015}.
 Currently, models are routinely matching and in many cases even outperforming humans on IID data.
 At the same time, it is becoming increasingly clear that models systematically exploit shortcuts shared between training and test data \citep{jo2017measuring, beery2018recognition, niven2019probing, geirhos2020shortcut}.
 Therefore we are witnessing a major shift towards measuring model performance on out-of-distribution (OOD) data rather than IID data alone, which aims at testing models on more challenging test cases where there is still a ground truth category, but certain image statistics differ from the training distribution.
-Many OOD generalisation datasets have been proposed, such as ImageNet-C \citep{hendrycks2019benchmarking} for corruption robustness, ImageNet-Sketch \citep{wang2019learning} for robustness towards sketches, and Stylized-ImageNet \citep{geirhos2019imagenettrained} for robustness towards image style changes.
-What most of these datasets have in common, however, is that they lack human comparison data.
-This is unfortunate, since we can no longer assume that humans reach near-ceiling accuracies on these challenging test cases as they do on standard noise-free IID object recognition datasets.
-In order to address this issue, we carefully tested human observers in a psychophysics laboratory on a broad range of OOD datasets, adding the ``missing human baseline'' by providing some 85K psychophysical trials across 90 participants.
+Many OOD generalisation tests have been proposed: ImageNet-C \citep{hendrycks2019benchmarking} for corrupted imaes, ImageNet-Sketch \citep{wang2019learning} for sketches, Stylized-ImageNet \citep{geirhos2019imagenettrained} for image style changes, \citep{alcorn2019strike} for unfamiliar object poses, and many more \citep{lake2015human, barbu2019objectnet, michaelis2019benchmarking, taori2020measuring, djolonga2021robustness, dunn2021exposing, he2021towards, hendrycks2021many, hendrycks2021natural, madan2021small, shankar2021image}.
+While it is great to have many viable and valuable options to measure generalisation, most of these datasets unfortunately lack human comparison data.
+This is less than ideal, since we can no longer assume that humans reach near-ceiling accuracies on these challenging test cases as they do on standard noise-free IID object recognition datasets.
+In order to address this issue, we carefully tested human observers in the Wichmannlab's vision laboratory on a broad range of OOD datasets, providing some 85K psychophysical trials across 90 participants.
 Crucially, we showed exactly the same images to multiple observers, which means that we are able to compare human and machine vision on the fine-grained level of individual images \citep{green1964consistency,meding2019perceiving, geirhos2020beyond}).
+The focus of our datasets is measuring \emph{distortion robustness}: we tested 17 variations that include changes to image style, texture, and various forms of synthetic additive noise.